telerik/xaml-docs/controls/radcardview/features/validation.md

 The data fields of the RadCardView control support data validation of the user input.

-The feature provides a visual feedback an invalid value is entered.
+The feature provides visual feedback when an invalid value is entered.
 This article shows how to implement custom validation logic.

 ## Using Validation Events